 In pharmaceuticals, it is possible to market enantiomers as separate drugs.
-Common prescription drugs which exist as mirror images of each other are for example esomeprazole and omeprazole (see Esomeprazole vs Omeprazole post).
+Common prescription drugs that exist as mirror images of each other are esomeprazole and omeprazole (see Esomeprazole vs. Omeprazole post).

 Armodafinil is not available in the UK, but it is used to treat narcolepsy in many countries.